dynatrace-oss/barista/src/lib/core/indicator/README.md

 type: "component"
 ---

-# DtIndicator
+# Indicator

 The `dtIndicator` directive adds the capability to add styling to indicate a warning or an error.

-This directive was introduced to add indicators in the `dt-table`, but can be used in other components as well to handle error or warning indications.
+This directive was introduced to add indicators in the `<dt-table>`, but can be used in other components as well to handle error or warning indications.

 ## Imports

 You have to import the `DtIndicatorModule` when you want to use the `dtIndicator` directive:

 ```typescript
 @NgModule({
   imports: [
     DtIndicatorModule,
   ],
 })
 class MyModule {}
 ```

 ## Initialization